meilisearch/strapi-plugin-meilisearch/README.md

 [Strapi](https://strapi.io/) is a backend CMS that makes creating and managing content easy.

-## Usage during WIP

-Until this package is released on `npm`, you can use it the following way:

-### ⏳ Installation
+## ⏳ Installation

-To use this project you will need to clone it:
+To use this project you will need to clone it _(until this package is added to npm)_:

 ```
 git clone git@github.com:meilisearch/strapi-plugin-meilisearch.git